-A seafood delicacy, the preparation of smoked salmon involves being cured either with hot smoke, cooked all the way through at 120–180°F, or cold smoke.
-Cold smoked salmon is considered raw because it is cured in salt for 24 hours then smoked at 75–85°F.
+A seafood delicacy, the preparation of smoked salmon involves being cured with hot smoke, cooked all the way through at 120–180°F, or cold smoke.
+Cold-smoked salmon is considered raw because it is cured in salt for 24 hours and then smoked at 75–85°F.

-But smoked salmon can also be pricey so is considered a luxury food item.
+But smoked salmon can also be pricey, so it is considered a luxury food item.
 Because of this, you may have stocked up and might be wondering how long your salmon supply will last.

-Luckily, there are simple ways to keep salmon good for longer, and below you will find a guide on how to store smoked salmon to extend its freshness.
+Fortunately, there are easy methods to make salmon last longer, and here is a manual on the proper way to preserve smoked salmon to prolong its freshness.

 How Do I Know My Smoked Salmon Has Gone Off?

 Smoked salmon, being fish, will go off if not eaten.
-The first thing you should always do when observing the quality of your salmon is to check the best-by date.
+The first thing you should always do when observing your salmon’s quality is check the best-by date.
 If it is more than a week past the recommended date, throw it in the trash.
 The same applies if the packet has already been opened.

 If it is within the best-by date, but you’re unsure whether it’s okay or not, check its smell and appearance.